Scanning

 After capture, you can apply one of three filters:

-For a typical contract, receipt, or printed form, Black & White gives the crispest, most professional-looking result.
+For a typical contract, receipt, or printed form, Black and White gives the crispest, most professional-looking result.
 Save Color for anything where the color itself matters.

 Getting a clean capture